volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

-# Styling a block with aphrodite
+# Styling a Block with Aphrodite

 Aphrodite is a framework for writing Javascript based CSS and creating dynamic classes for use in React.
 You can read more about it in the <a href="https://github.com/Khan/aphrodite" target="_blank">official documentation</a>.